 Solvency II came into force on 1 January 2016.
 The Pillar 1 quantitative requirements and Pillar 2 qualitative requirements have been embedded into our operations using the standard formula model.
-As expected, the capital requirements have not been met and it is unlikely that the requirement will be met in the foreseeable future.
+As expected, the capital requirements have not been met with a Regulatory Solvency deficit of £(53,558k) (2017: £(82,608)k) and it is unlikely that the requirement will be met in the foreseeable future.
 Equitas was formed under the less onerous capital requirements of Solvency I and has no means of raising additional capital.
 Nevertheless, the Board believes that the substantial unutilised reinsurance cover available makes the prospect of the failure of Equitas extremely remote.
 Equitas Insurance Limited is subject to the requirements of the Solvency II directive and Equitas Holdings Limited is required to report under Solvency II as the group holding company.
 Equitas Limited and Equitas Reinsurance Limited whilst not subject to Solvency II do have to report solvency criteria in line with the Solvency II requirements and, for similar reasons do not meet the capital requirements.
-The Solvency and Financial Condition Report ("SFCR) as at 31 March 2017 will provide further details regarding the Group's solvency capital position and shall be published on the Company website.
+The Solvency and Financial Condition Report ("SFCR) as at 31 March 2018 will provide further details regarding the Group's solvency capital position and shall be published on the Company website.